-A Word about Credit Unions
+A Word About Credit Unions

-Most mortgage shoppers forget about credit unions when shopping around for a competitive mortgage rate.
-However, credit unions often beat the banks when it comes to posted rates and should not be overlooked.
+Most mortgage shoppers forget about credit unions when shopping for a competitive mortgage rate.
+However, credit unions often beat the banks regarding posted rates and should not be overlooked.

-When you get a good rate, do your homework and check the fine prints and penalty clauses.
+When you get a good rate, do your homework and check the fine print and penalty clauses.
 If you decide to go with a mortgage broker, make sure you check online rate comparison sites for a general idea of the latest competitive rates.

-Best Mortgage Rates Canada
+- Best Mortgage Rates in Canada